avryjacksoncom/jewelry-script-singular-files/README.md

 I had a folder with about 12,000 image files.
 Some of these images had alternate versions (like edits or variations), and others were just single, standalone files.

-My task was to delete the images that only had one version—basically, get rid of any image that didn’t have duplicates.
+My task was to delete the images that only had one version basically, get rid of any image that didn’t have duplicates.

 To do this, I used the tags in the filenames.
 First, I parsed and extracted the first two tags